jeygith/cleanuperr/variables.md

 - Default: `true`
 - Required: No.

+**`QUEUECLEANER__IGNORED_DOWNLOADS_PATH`**
+- Local path to the file containing ignored downloads.
+- If the contents of the file are changed, they will be reloaded on the next job run.
+- Accepted values:
+  -  torrent hash
+  -  qBitTorrent tag or category
+  -  Deluge label
+  -  Transmission category (last directory from the save location)
+  -  torrent tracker domain
+- Each value needs to be on a new line.
+- Type: String.
+- Default: Empty.
+- Required: No.
+- Example: `/ignored.txt`.
+- Example of file contents:
+    ```
+    fa800a7d7c443a2c3561d1f8f393c089036dade1
+    tv-sonarr
+    qbit-tag
+    mytracker.com
+    ...
+    ```
+>[!IMPORTANT]
+> Some people have experienced problems using Docker where the mounted file would not update inside the container if it was modified on the host.
+This is a Docker configuration problem and can not be solved by cleanuperr.

 **`QUEUECLEANER__RUNSEQUENTIALLY`**
 - Controls whether queue cleaner runs after content blocker instead of in parallel.
 - When `true`, streamlines the cleaning process by running immediately after content blocker.